DDTBOX/tutorials/DDTBox Tutorial.md

 The citation for LibSVM is Chih-Chung Chang and Chih-Jen Lin, LIBSVM : a library for support vector machines.
 ACM Transactions on Intelligent Systems and Technology, 2:27:1--27:27, 2011.

 The following inputs are used as flags for LibSVM in DDTBox:

+-c : Cost Parameter

 -s SVM Type : set type of SVM

   0 -- C-Support Vector Classification

   1 -- nu-Support Vector Classification

   2 -- one-class SVM

   3 -- epsilon-Support Vector Regression

   4 -- nu-Support Vector Regression

 -t Kernel Type : set type of kernel function

   0 -- linear: u' * v				Default kernel

   1 -- polynomial: (gamma * u' * v + coef0)^degree

   2 -- radial basis function: exp(-gamma * |u-v|^2)

   3 -- sigmoid: tanh(gamma * u' * v + coef0)

--c : Cost Parameter

-Additional flags can also be specified in the GUI.
+Additional flags can also be specified in the GUI and in the MATLAB scripts.

 **LibLINEAR Flags**